Bruce E. Stangle: Career

 After graduating from business school, Stangle joined management consulting firm Arthur D. Little as a senior economist in Boston, Massachusetts until 1980.
 Stangle and Michael F. Koehn co-founded Analysis Group in 1981 as an economic consulting firm focused on litigation and expert testimony.
 Stangle served as the first chief executive of the firm from its founding to 2004.
 He continued to lead Analysis Group as chairman of its board of directors until 2016.
 He serves as an expert witness in litigation cases on class certification, market definition, entry conditions, competitive effects, ERISA, and damages.

 Outside of his consulting work, Stangle has served on several boards of directors, written journal articles and been a guest lecturer on antitrust damages.
 He has been an outside director of Wellington Trust Company, N.A. since 2001.
 In the summer of 2005, he co-authored an article on behavioral finance and the efficient market hypothesis with economists Burton Malkiel and Sendhil Mullainathan for the Journal of Applied Corporate Finance.
-In the Falll of 2020, Stangle co-authored an article in the Journal of Retirement on the financial performance of municipal pension systems in Massachusetts.
+In the Fall of 2020, Stangle co-authored an article in the Journal of Retirement on the financial performance of municipal pension systems in Massachusetts.